ankudinov/arista-at-ansible-automates24/marp_slides.md

 - Fix and deploy in prod
 - Interactive workshops as a repository

 > Easy to share and re-use.
-Helps to buld more useful content and tools.
+Helps to build more useful content and tools.

 </div>
 </div>